- Introduction to Sustainability Economics

 The model indeed estimated the global atmospheric surface temperature change over pre-industrial levels, as a function of the history of CO2 emissions and other forcings:

-Then, the model summarizes the climate change impacts on economy with a damage function T_t$, so we can write:
+Then, the model summarizes the climate change impacts on economy with a damage function , which captures the faction of GDP-equivalent loss from warming , so we can write:

 - reducing emissions (higher ) costs money today but reduces climate damage in the future ( decreases)